Sit-ups just in time for this summer, this time covering training and supplementation

 On non-training days and if you prefer not to use the fasting method, do it at the time that is most practical for you but increase both duration and intensity.

-If you do not attend a gym, bet on this training.
+If you don't go to a gym, bet in this training.

 4 times a week, neither more nor less.

-It will be an ABAB workout, preferably: Monday, Tuesday, Thursday and Friday.
+It will be a workout ABAB, preferably: Monday, Tuesday, Thursday and Friday.

-In training A you will train the upper area / trunk, in training B you will train the lower area / legs.
+In training A you will train the upper zone / trunk, in training B you will train the lower zone / legs.

 It is a simple but effective split, the training should be short but intense and you should focus on training mainly the large muscle groups (legs, back, chest) as these are the ones that will have the greatest hormonal and muscular impact.

-The goal will above all be to maintain your muscle mass.
+The objective will be above all to maintain your muscle mass.